Plunge Saws

 5. Dust Extraction Capabilities

 Plunge saws with dust extraction ports keep your workspace cleaner and improve visibility by removing sawdust as you cut.
-This feature is especially beneficial for indoor work or on-site jobs where cleanliness is crucial.

 6. Weight and Ergonomics